Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/4-numpy.md

                  # ['BOS' 'Boston']
 ```

-Just like Python lists, NumPy arrays can be sliced:
+And just like Python lists, NumPy arrays can be sliced:

 ```python
 print(airports[2,0]) # outputs a specific cell: BOS print(airports[2])   # outputs a specific row : ['BOS' 'Boston']
 print(airports[:,1]) # outputs a specific column : ['Seattle' 'Houston' 'Boston']
 ```

+One functional difference between Python lists and NumPy arrays is that the latter are *homogeneous*.
+A Python list, for example, can contain integers and strings.
+A NumPy array can contain integers *or* strings, but it cannot contain both.

 ## Reading data from a CSV file